-Covid-19 has brought dramatic changes to Chinese society and its consumers; and while the spread of the epidemic may be controlled quickly through strict social distancing policies, the impact on consumer behaviour will be longer lasting.
-The hit to COVID-19 on China’s consumer sectors, including food and drink, is especially huge.
+Covid-19 has brought dramatic changes to Chinese society and its consumers; and while the spread of the epidemic may be controlled quickly through strict social distancing policies, the hit to COVID-19 on China’s consumer sectors, including food and drink, is especially huge.
 Ran Guo and Huang Yun examine the current food and drink sector landscape in China as well as some of the emerging consumer trends in the sector.

 As one could imagine, the food services sector has suffered the most as a result of the epidemic and social distancing measures.
 According to China’s National Bureau of Statistics, in the first quarter of 2020, China’s food services sector had experienced a 44.3 percent drop in revenue.
 The hit had forced a huge number of large franchise restaurants to close some of their venues, and caused many small restaurants to close for good.
 In contrast, retailers have been performing much better, likely due to the fact that consumers relied on supermarkets for basic food supplies.
 From January to March, supermarkets in China had actually seen a slight retail sales growth of 1.9 percent.
 Warehouse clubs including the likes of Sam’s Club and Metro had experienced a higher growth of 11.6 percent percent, which indicates that there had been a strong demand for Chinese consumers to make large purchases for entire families during the lock-down period.

 One Beijing retailer said his business was better than last year, especially in the food categories.
 “More consumers are choosing to buy fresh ingredients in our stores to cook meals at home, rather than go to restaurants,” he said.